sulu/SuluArticleBundle/README.md

 ### Elasticsearch dependency

 The SuluArticleBundle was originally developed to be used in the publishing industry.
-To allow for **implementing efficient and flexible search endpoints** for a big number of articles, the bundle **utilizes a view layer that is stored in an Elasticsearch index**.
-This makes Elasticsearch a **hard dependency** of the bundle.
-If your project will not utilize these performance optimizations, it might be more convenient to use Sulu pages below a specific parent page instead of articles for managing content-rich entities.
+To satisfy the initial requirements regarding performance and scalability, a **view layer stored in an Elasticsearch index** was utilized.
+Because of this, there is **no way to use the bundle without Elasticsearch** at the moment.
+It is planned to remove this hard dependency in the next major version.

+If you cannot or do not want to make Elasticsearch a dependency of your project, you can **use Sulu pages for certain use cases** instead of the SuluArticleBundle.
+However, be aware that the article list provides a better performance and is more comfortable to use with a large number of entities.

 ## ❤️&nbsp; Support and Contributions